HOA Homeowners' Rights Task Force

 Preserve homeowner property rights

-by DougC, 4 months ago
+by DougC, over 2 years ago

 My wife and I purchased a townhome in a HOA community adjacent to our primary residence community.
 We intended to use the property as a long term rental and manage it ourselves, as it’s within walking distance from our home.
 We have 8 other rentals across 3 states and have had investment property for over 10 years.
 We reviewed the HOA covenants in detail and confirmed that short term rentals were not allowed but long term rentals were acceptable.
 This was confirmed with the HOA manager.